silverOwl101/Inventory-System-WebApp-Template/README.md

 # Inventory-System-WebApp-Template
-This Web App purpose is to have a ready made inventory system web app ready for deployment.
+This Web App purpose is to have a ready made inventory system ready for deployment.